olsonben/cancer-not-cancer/BackEnd/README.md

 $ <NOTE: ask Elaine how she set up the DB>
 ```

+Fill in the `.env.js.bk` with the relavant values and rename the file to `.env.js`.

 ## HTTP Requests

 All requests must pass the credentialling of `isValid` (see `HELPER FUNCTIONS` of `app.js`).